HansMbua/FlutterTest/README.md

 ## Getting Started

 this application is to test your knowlage in flutter

 1. ## Run the application with your flutter dependecy.
 2. ## create the following application

 ![img.png](img.png)

+3. ## the profile data should be populated from this api:

+``
+{
+name: "John Doe",
+profession: "PROFESSIONAL PLUMBER",
+status: "verified",
+image: "imageUrl"

+}
+``